 You can use both in an aquarium to the same effect.

 Though they may not have completely identical compositions, they are suitable for aquarium use.

 I have not used Black Beauty in my tanks, but there are enough reports of people who had success with it.

 The reason fishkeepers may need to use one over the other is often location and availability.

 Where to get Black blasting sand?

-A black sand substrate “made for aquariums” such as Tahitian Moon will still cost you around $70 per bag (be it online or on site).
-Worst case scenario you’d still save 20 bucks a bag.
+A black sand substrate “made for aquariums” such as Tahitian Moon will still cost you around between 5 and 7 times more per bag (be it online or on-site).

 Worst case scenario you’d still save the cost of maybe 4 burgers a bag.

 Another option is to check if you have a nearby supplier of Black Beauty.